-How to plan a kitchen – your step-by-step guide to the perfect space
+How to plan a kitchen – step-by-step guide to planning a perfect space

-Follow our simple steps on how to plan a kitchen, from inspiration to installation

 Choosing a new kitchen is one of the most exciting projects when it comes to renovating the home.
 It can also be the most expensive, stressful and time-consuming.
-From picking the right style to finding a designer and agreeing the layout, there’s a lot to take on board.
+From picking the right style to finding a designer and agreeing the layout, how to plan a kitchen involves a lot of thought.
 However tempted you are to rush into a showroom and choose your design, it’s vital that you take plenty of time to consider what it is you really want.

-Breaking the planning process into manageable steps will make the process easier.
+Breaking the planning process into manageable steps will make the process of finding the ideal kitchen idea a little easier.
 Think of it as a journey, and give each step all the time and consideration it needs.

-Whether this is your first, or you need a little help with planning your second or even third design, then read on.
+Follow our simple steps on how to plan a kitchen, from inspiration to installation.

 1. Assess all your needs